JuliaMath/Roots.jl/docs/src/index.md

 ```

 This finds  the answer  to the left of the starting point.
-To get the other nearby zero, a starting point closer to the answer cana be used.
-However,  an initial graph might convince one  that any of the upto 5 reaal  roots  will   occur between `-5`  and `5`.
+To get the other nearby zero, a starting point closer to the answer can be used.
+However,  an initial graph might convince one  that any of the up-to-``5`` real  roots  will   occur between ``-5``  and ``5``.
 The `find_zeros` function uses  heuristics and a few of the  algorithms to  identify  all zeros between the specified range.
-Here  we see  there  are 3:
+Here  we see  there  are ``3``:

 ```jldoctest find_zero
 julia> find_zeros(f, -5,  5)